Customize Consent Preferences

 • Financial ratios: The cost of sales contributes to various financial ratios, such as gross profit margin, inventory turnover, and return on sales.
 These ratios provide valuable insights into a company’s operational efficiency and financial performance.

-Read: Drawing in Trading Profit and Loss Account – A Comprehensive Guide
+Read: Master the Art of Profit-Taking in Crypto Trading – A Comprehensive Guide with Actionable Strategies

 Methods of Calculating Cost of Sales